RodrigoKenzo/podcastr/README.md

     yarn add typescript @types/react @types/node -D

     yarn add sass
 ```

 Tadaa!
-We have all things installed.
+We have everything setup.
 Now it's up to you to look at the code and figure out what each command does.
 Have fun! =D

 ---

-This project was developed during the NLW#5 event, brought up by [Rocketseat](https://rocketseat.com.br/ "Rocketseat") .
+This project was developed during the NLW#5 event, by [Rocketseat](https://rocketseat.com.br/ "Rocketseat") .